nthnn/purple/README.md

 - **🤝 Developer Friendly** — Clear APIs, comprehensive documentation (forthcoming), and a focus on ease of use.
 - **⚡ Performance** — Optimized for speed and resource efficiency, crucial for full-time running systems.
 A Linux-Native Framework for Scalable Systems

-Hence, Aetherium aims to a comprehensive library designed to empower developers in building robust, scalable, and high-performance systems that fully leverage the capabilities of the Linux operating system.
-Inspired by modern design principles and focusing on efficiency, Aetherium provides a rich set of tools and components to streamline the development of complex, concurrent, and distributed applications.

 > [!
 NOTE]
 > Aetherium is still underdevelopment.
 Do not use in production environment.